greenplum-db/greenplum-database-release-archive/README.md

   - `GPDB_URL`: the URL for more information about Greenplum, it's currently `https://github.com/greenplum-db/gpdb` for OSS, and `https://network.pivotal.io/products/pivotal-gpdb/` for enterprise

 Dependency:
-- `greenplum-database-release`: folder point to this repo to retrieve the scripts to do the packaging.
+- `greenplum-database-release/`: folder point to this repo to retrieve the scripts to do the packaging.
-- `build_gpdb_rpm.py`: python script that actually does the packaging.
-It depends `python3` and libraries in `ci/concourse/oss`.
+- `ci/concourse/scripts/build_gpdb_rpm.py`: python script that actually does the packaging.
+It depends on `python3` and libraries in `ci/concourse/oss`.
 - `ci/concourse/scripts/${GPDB_NAME}.spec`: the RPM spec file for given package specified by `${GPDB_NAME}`.

 Optional:
 - `gpdb_src`: the optional folder containing source code of the Greenplum.
 It's only used for OSS (open-source software) packaging.
 It used to retrieve `LICENSE`, `COPYRIGHT` files.

+Output:
+- `gpdb_rpm_installer/`: the produced rpm file will be put under this folder.

 ##### Examples